HassanAbdullah221/Gym-Membership-Management-System/README.md

 - View all system data (members + subscriptions).
 - Save and load all data from a JSON file automatically.
 - Exit the system safely without data loss.

-usage :
+## 🔧 Usage Instructions

+Once you run the system, you'll see the following main menu options:

+### 🏠 Main Menu

-Type 1 - Add a new member
+1 - Add new gym member
-→ Enter the member's ID, name, and birth date to register them in the system.
+→ Register a new member by entering their ID, name, and birth date.
+The system ensures IDs are 4 digits and unique.

-Type 2 - Show all members
+2 - Display all members
-→ Displays a list of all current gym members with their details.
+→ Shows a list of all registered members with their personal details (ID, name, birth date, age).

-Type 3 - Delete a member
+3 - Delete a member
-→ Enter the member's ID to remove them completely from the system.
+→ Enter a member's ID to permanently remove them from the system.

+4 - Update member information
+→ Modify a member's ID, name, or birth date.

-Type 4 - Search and manage a member
+5 - Search for a member to manage subscriptions
-→ Enter the member’s ID.
-If found, you can:
+→ Enter a member's ID to view and manage their subscriptions:
-   1 - Add a new subscription (Silver / Gold / Diamond)
+  1. Add new subscription (Silver / Gold / Diamond)
-   2 - View subscription history
+  2. View subscription history
-   3 - Suspend the membership
+  3. Suspend membership
-   4 - Reactivate suspended membership
+  4. Reactivate membership
-   5 - Return to main menu
+  5. Return to main menu

-Type 5 - Show everything
+6 - Display Everything in the system
-→ Shows all members along with their full subscription history.
+→ View all members along with their full subscription history.

-Type 6 - Exit
+7 - Exit
-→ Closes the application safely.
+→ Safely close the application and save all changes to the JSON file.

 ------------------------------------
 Notes: